Last updated 9/30/2015

 Q: What are the different options for participating in CYA Wrestling?

-A: We provide multiple options for wrestlers of all ages and experiences including a:
+A: We provide multiple options for wrestlers of all ages and experiences including:

 Q: What is the non-competition option and why would this be a good choice for my wrestler?

 A: Non-Competition wrestlers ONLY attend practices and do not participate in the weekend tournaments.
 This is a perfect option for wrestlers who want to learn to wrestle but do not want to or cannot compete on Sundays for various reasons.
-Another benefit is that the non-competition registration rate is reduced since NVWF fees do not need to be paid.
 Non-competition wrestlers practice with the competition wrestlers and will have many opportunities to wrestle "live" matches during practice sessions without the pressure of attending a tournament.

 Q: Can girls participate in wrestling?

 A: Absolutely!
 Everyone is invited to wrestle!
 Female wrestling exists at all levels of the sport, including the Olympics.
 Keep in mind though that female participation in the sport is relatively new in Northern Virginia therefore any girls that register will practice and compete directly with the boys.